thepirat000/Audit.NET/Audit.Mvc/README.md

 ##Usage

-Add an `AuditAttribute` to the MVC Controller Actions you want to audit.
+Decorate with an `AuditAttribute` the MVC Actions you want to audit.

 For example: